Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Count distribution prediction under technical noise using a discrete approach

-This is the telegraph model of gene expression from a single gene copy where $D_{\text{on}}$ is the promoter in the active state, $D_{\text{off}}$ is the promoter in the inactive state and $M$ is mRNA \cite{peccoud1995markovian,raj2006stochastic}.
-The promoter can switch between active and inactive states, mRNA is transcribed when the promoter is active, and subsequently it decays.
+This is the telegraph model of gene expression from a single gene copy where $D_{\text{on}}$ is the promoter in the active state, $D_{\text{off}}$ is the promoter in the inactive state, and $M$ is mRNA \cite{peccoud1995markovian,raj2006stochastic}.
+The promoter can switch between active and inactive states; mRNA is transcribed when the promoter is active and subsequently decays.
 The only difference from the original telegraph model is that we consider all kinetic rates to be time-dependent.

 We consider only the mRNA to be observable, the typical experimental scenario, when using single-molecule fluorescent in situ hybridization (smFISH) or scRNA-seq.
-We first write the chemical master equations for the probability of observing mRNA conditioned on the promoter states:
+We first write the chemical master equations describing the time-evolution of the probability of true mRNA counts: